HwWobbe/Wip-Main/README.md

         - Discuss the possible implications with DplT since we used to do this for cities
           - we can always do it for Subjects, as their Agents
             - ...
+  - push for a Leader(ship) team - perhaps with 7pennies

 - Automated & (senior) Manual testing may be mandatory
   - Regression Testing is sorely needed to conserve time
     -  2025-04-01 is the expected readiness date